 Absolutely!
 Church is for people of all ages.
 We have a 'Kids Church' for Primary school-aged children, as well as a group for High Schoolers.
 Both of these take place during our teaching time.

 Kids and adults join together for our prayer and communion time, and then the children go to their groups.
 They are well cared for by trained leaders, who have all received child protection qualifications.
-You are of course welcome to sit in on the children's programmes and watch what happens.
+You are of course welcome to sit in on the children's programs and watch what happens.
 For more info please check out our Children & Youth page.

 What should I wear?

 We have no set dress code: whatever you are comfortable wearing is absolutely fine.

 Our church has plenty of parking, including a number of dedicated disabled/accessible car spaces.
 There is wheelchair access and an internal lift between the main and the lower halls.